Buried in this blog post is a great tip: Using the Apache web server utility

 ab to determine web site availability and speed.

-apache2-utils and in Fedora/RHEL/CentOS style systems in
+apache2-utils and for Fedora/RHEL/CentOS-style systems in

 The article linked above gives you the command to install

 apache2-utils in Ubuntu/Debian, and I could provide a similar

 yum command for Fedora/CentOS, but you probably already know how to install packages both from the command line and a GUI, right?